 The misconception here is that, because the wheeled backpack is conventionally much smaller than a suitcase, but has wheels, it automatically slots into the category of carry-on.
 And this is where you need to be careful.

-While many of our picks would pass for carry-on luggage, the Amazon Rolling Camera Bag, for example, is larger than the image suggests, due to its considerable size for holding camera equipment and padded bulk.
+While many of our picks would pass for carry-on luggage, the Manfrotto Reloader, for example, is larger than the image suggests, due to its considerable size for holding camera equipment and padded bulk.

 The best thing to do, simply, is to check the dimensions.
-While a wheeled backpack is a great purchase, it’s aim is to be multi-functional, and to be used not just for air travel.
-If your goal is solely air travel, you’re better of searching for a TSA approved carry-on where the goal is for the luggage to be brought onto the plane with you.
+While a wheeled backpack is a great purchase, its aim is to be multi-functional and to be used not just for air travel.
+If your goal is solely air travel, you’re better off searching for a TSA-approved carry-on where the goal is for the luggage to be brought onto the plane with you.

 Pros of a Wheeled Backpack